Bruce Covernton

-Bruce Covernton (born August 12, 1966) is a former professional Canadian Football League player.
-He was selected first overall by the Calgary Stampeders in the 1992 Canadian College Draft.
+Bruce Covernton (August 12, 1966 – January 23, 2024) was a Canadian professional football player who was a tackle for the Calgary Stampeders of the Canadian Football League (CFL).
+He was selected first overall by the Stampeders in the 1992 Canadian College Draft.

 Covernton was first team All-American and All-Big Sky Conference at Weber State University.
-Bruce also attend the NFL Combine in 1991.
+Bruce also attended the NFL Combine in 1991.

 Covernton was voted the West's top rookie in 1992 and top offensive lineman in 1993.
 He twice earned division All-Star honours and was All-CFL in 1993.
 Covernton was part of the Grey Cup championship teams in 1992 and 1998.

-Covernton is owner and CEO of a staffing company in Calgary and involved in many local charities.
+Covernton was owner and CEO of a staffing company in Calgary and involved in many local charities.

+Covernton died on January 23, 2024, at the age of 57.